stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: 25% - TESLA MODEL 3 Giveaway
         content: >
           At TipsyTiger, giving back to the backers of our project is part of our core values.
-We’ll host a Tesla Model 3 giveaway upon sale of 25% of our TipsyTiger NFTs.
+We’ll host a Tesla Model 3 giveaway once we reach 25% sale of our TipsyTiger NFTs.
 The first 2500 TipsyTigers holders will be guaranteed an opportunity to walk away with a new whip.
         actions: []
         image: /images/25-8dbc37d2.png
         image_alt: Feature 1 placeholder image